SeamlessDistribution/SeamlessDistribution.github.io/merchant/webshop/index.md

 Use the sendInvoice response to present a QR code, or in the mobile case show a button that links to the SEQR App.

-_Tip:_ To simply presentation of the QR code or button you can use our [webshop plugin](https://github.com/SeamlessDistribution/seqr-webshop-plugin).
+_Tip:_ To easily add a QR code or button you can use our [webshop plugin](https://github.com/SeamlessDistribution/seqr-webshop-plugin).

 #### 3. Poll payment status